 Most myths are initially formed around a small grain of truth.
 That’s certainly true when it comes to one of the most prevalent methadone and Suboxone myths: Use of these opiate medications will cause aggressive tooth decay.
 For those relying on methadone or Suboxone as a means of medication-assisted recovery, separating fact from fiction is extremely important.

-It’s an often ignored side effect, but opiate medications commonly cause a serious reduction in the amount of saliva that is produced by a healthy mouth.
+It’s an often-ignored side effect, but opiate medications commonly cause a serious reduction in the amount of saliva that is produced by a healthy mouth.
 Naturally, the lack of oral moisture leads to dry mouth.
-And thanks to the continued lack of saliva, people experience an increase of plaque and dental bacteria – a perfect atmosphere for tooth decay and the dreaded “methadone teeth.”
+And thanks to the continued lack of saliva, people experience increased plaque and dental bacteria, creating a perfect environment for tooth decay and the dreaded “methadone teeth.”

 In terms of what drugs cause tooth decay, Suboxone is not a regular offender.
-When compared to methadone, Suboxone (buprenorphine and naloxone) has a different kind of chemical makeup.
+When compared to methadone, Suboxone (buprenorphine and naloxone) has a different chemical makeup.
 It is a partial opiate and is not believed to cause a significant reduction of saliva in the mouth.
-Even with long-term use, fewer people report seeing an increase of Suboxone-related tooth decay.
+Even with long-term use, fewer people report seeing an increase in Suboxone-related tooth decay.

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.